banesullivan/mimebytes/README.md

 # mimebytes

-- A thin wrapper of `bytes` to make the repr better in ipython
+- Make repr of `bytes` better in ipython
 - Rich outputs in Jupyter using `_repr_png_` and `_repr_jpeg_`

 ```py